 10. Send The Thank Yous

-After the cake-cutting and dinner buffet, we took some group photos before we bade everyone a fond farewell with the birthday favor and a handheld balloon.
-The next morning, I personally texted all parents who came and thanked them again for taking time to bless Buddy.
+After the cake-cutting and buffet dinner, we took some group photos before we bade each kid with a fond farewell with the birthday favor and a handheld balloon.
+The next morning, I personally texted all parents who came and thanked them again.
 It was so good to finally put faces to the names of classmates whom he spends a large part of his weekdays with.
-Both David and I agreed this must be one of the most relaxed and fun parties we’ve hosted and we attribute its success to our guests and vendors.
+Both David and I agreed this must be one of the most relaxed parties we’ve hosted and we attribute its success entirely to our guests and vendors.

 There you have it, planning a kids’ birthday party in 10 steps.
-Hope you find the tips useful and here’s to many more happy birthday parties you’ll host.
+Hope you find the tips useful.
+Here’s to many more happy birthday parties you’ll host.

 Good Party Contacts:

 Venue: MyGym@Buona Vista

 SPECIAL PROMO FOR READERS: Quote ‘WeLoveMyGym‘ to enjoy a 1-for-1 trial at S$55 and 20% off birthday party bookings, exclusively at MyGym@Buona Vista branch.